Re-calibrated against the latest models, every quarter

 A report you can decide from in ten minutes.

-One composite score with a confidence read, a five-axis breakdown, and the few moments that moved it — each timestamped to the replay.
-It fits on a page.
+One composite score with a confidence read, a five-axis breakdown, and the few moments that moved it.
+Each one is timestamped to the replay, and the whole thing fits on a page.

 Candidate Report · 2026-05-22 14:23